 As with a sublet agreement, you should sign the assignment agreement, get your assignee to sign it and then send it to your landlord for consent.

 Review our sample assignment agreement if you are ready to move forward.
-Not convinced?
-Exploring other options?
-Keep poking around:
+You may also want to consider subletting instead of assigning your lease.

 Ask us anything!
 We want your subletting experience with Flip to be incredible.
 We promise to write back an answer as soon as we can.